R bootcamp

 With our example vector v, it’s very easy to glance this with our eyes, of course.
 But when working with real world data, we often operate on tables with thousands or even millions of columns.

 Let’s imagine we don’t need to test whether a given vector is a part of a set of pre-defined values, but we want to ask the opposite question: “are any of my values of interest in my data”?
 Let’s say your values of interest are values <- c("hope", "(too)", "blah blah") and your whole data is again v.
-How would you use %in% to get a TRUE or FALSE vector for each of your values?
+How would you use the %in% operator to get a TRUE / FALSE vector for each of your values?

 Although the question is phrased differently, it’s still the same logical operation.
 So, if this is our set of values of interest: